tmacjx/django_rest_apitest/README.rst

 5. Which we supply::

-  from rest_apitest.main import SchemaTestCase from rest_apitest.util import UserBasicFactory, UserAdminFactory, UserFactory
+  from rest_apitest.main import SchemaTestCase from rest_apitest.util import UserBasicFactory, AdminFactory, UserFactory

 6. More detail, please see test_project